Ashton-W/Ashton-W.github.io/_posts/2015-4-11-Dependency-Injection-Segues.md

 @end
 ```

 You could stop there.
-In `prepareForSegue:` you can now simply check if the destination conforms to this protocol and if it does, assign the model object.
+In `prepareForSegue:sender:` you can now simply check if the destination conforms to this protocol and if it does, assign the model object.
 Do this before any `segueIdentifier` checking – if you still have any.

 I prefer to move this logic into a category on `UIStoryboardSegue` like so: